Benefits of Migration

 - It must generate at least 10 direct jobs for U.S. workers.

-- It leads directly to the Green Card and eventually to citizenship.
+- Leads directly to a Green Card and eventually to citizenship.

-- Limitation: requires a high investment amount and the process can take years.
+- Limitation: requires a high investment amount and the process may take years.

 L-1 Executive or Manager Transfer